 Top 7 Landmarks & 11 Restaurants In Islamabad You Should Visit In 2021

+Do you know about the popular landmarks and restaurants in Islamabad?
 In the South Asian region, Pakistan’s capital city, Islamabad, is one of the most beautiful cities.
 The city of Islamabad, meticulously planned by the world-renowned Doxiadis Associates, is the city with the fastest economic growth, population, and urban development.
 Various zones and sectors of the city are decorated with tree-lined streets, making the city highly accessible and spectacular.

 Rich in history, it has a temperate climate and has been a hub for numerous civilizations.
 Historically, the Margalla Pass, a gateway to the Khyber Pakhtunkhwa region, has been a crossroad between Punjab and Khyber Pakhtunkhwa.
 During the 1960s, the city served as Pakistan’s capital in place of Karachi.

-Top 7 Landmarks And Sights In Islamabad
+Top 7 Landmarks And Restaurants In Islamabad

 Capital of Pakistan, Islamabad, has both natural beauty and modern architecture.
 As a result, Islamabad has been ranked as the second most beautiful capital in the world, designed to be eco-friendly and unique.
 In addition to the eye-catching view, the city is peaceful, has developed infrastructure, and has clean roads and cool people.